jcan1995/LetsStudy2/README.md

 TODO

-- Store all coordinates of interest and creating new markers.
+- Add "Add Location" button on map which will lead users to a new page where they can edit and save their new spot.
+- Create xml for "Add Location" fragment.
 - Customize markers to fit the theme of the application.
-- Allow users to input their own favorite places to study.

 - Add in more features....